PhoenixTales/phoenix-docs/appendix/behind-the-scenes/team.md

 I lead the project.
 I'm something like the creative director and I'm responsible for all the design decisions, for the majority of the story and the world design.
 I do the 3D modeling, spacering, mapping, basic 2D art, some animations and the majority of the scripting (npcs, monsters, routines, dialogues).
 I created all our logos and designed all our websites ([phoenixtales.de](https://phoenixtales.de), [gothicarchive.org](https://gothicarchive.org) and [phoenixthegame.com](https://phoenixthegame.com)).
 And I am main responsible for the design documentation and for designing all the gameplay mechanics that the programmers bring to life in code.

 #### Which programmes do you use for your tasks?
 I am using Blender for 3D Modeling, Mapping and Animations.
 The Spacer (Gothic's World Editor) to work on the world.
-Discord for brainstormin; Obsidian for writing our actual documentation, GIMP for 2D, VSCodium for Scripting and Webdesign.
+Discord for brainstorming; Obsidian for writing our actual documentation, GIMP for 2D, VSCodium for Scripting and Webdesign.
 I'm usually parallel on Windows and Arch or Void Linux with dwm.
 If we're able to overcome some still present limitations and have written a simple guide to set it up, I would be happy to switch to Linux completely.

 #### What are your favourite camps and guilds in Gothic/Phoenix?
 In Orpheus (our Alpha reconstruction) I symphatise with the New Camp and prefer the water mages.
 But I still may join the Old Camp or Psi Camp most of the time, because I like the thief and psionic gameplay and progression and atmosphere the most.
 In Nemesis (our Sequel continuation), my favourite camp is the refugee camp.
 My favourite guild(s) are the beggars and mystics I think (they're related).